clemkoa/clemkoa.github.io/_posts/2020-05-27-neural-turing-machines-pytorch.markdown

 As explained in Collier *et al.* (2018), the initialisation of memory, read heads and write heads is a prime factor of convergence.
 Some NTM implementations on github initialise the memory read to a random vector, which seems counter-intuitive.
-It will make the network learn that random initialisation, making its task harder.
+It will make the network's task harder by having to learn that random initialisation.
 Instead I initialise the memory read to a constant vector of small value ($$10^{-6}$$).

 Initialising the state of read heads and write heads at the start of each sequence is another important step.
 It's actually best to make it a learnt parameter of the model.
-This way, the model will learn to optimise the head weights at the beginning of each sequence.
+This way the model will learn to optimise the head weights at the beginning of each sequence.

 Without this initialisation scheme, I noticed that the network did not always converge depending on the random seed.